eldipa/xoz/docs/RFC:-Specification-of-Descriptor-and-Descriptor-Set.md

 changed (aka `lo_dsize` and `hi_dsize` are fixed).

-Growing the descriptor it is not possible because the descriptors are packed tight in the stream and there is no room to grow.
+Growing the descriptor it is not possible because the descriptors are packed tight in the *descriptor set* and there is no room to grow.

 Only if the application wants to store less data in the descriptor, it may update the descriptor in place, pad with zeros the unused space